buvir/Ant-Inspired-Path-Integration-Navigation/README.md

 This project demonstrates a simple bio-inspired navigation strategy based on the behavior of desert ants.

-# Ant-Inspired Path Integration Navigation

-This project demonstrates a simple bio-inspired navigation strategy based on the behavior of desert ants.

 ## Inspiration
 Desert ants use the sun as a compass and integrate direction and distance during exploration to compute a direct return path to their nest.
 This project models that behavior using a lightweight 2D simulation.